zat-star/cpp-docs.ja-jp/docs/standard-library/binder2nd-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 4ecf60434799708acab4726a95380a2d3b9dbb3a
+ms.sourcegitcommit: 5d026c375025b169d5db8445cbb52c0c917b2d8d
-ms.openlocfilehash: 9a2f3f31798d1cdadf00e95b9f393e93a20d29ea
+ms.openlocfilehash: f9a8fbf0154d9455b18ba6e4b695be9b542ac175
 ms.contentlocale: ja-jp
-ms.lasthandoff: 04/19/2017
+ms.lasthandoff: 09/09/2017

 ---
-# <a name="binder2nd-class"></a>binder2nd クラス
+# <a name="binder2nd-class"></a>binder2nd Class
-指定した値に二項関数の 2 番目の引数をバインドして二項関数オブジェクトを単項関数オブジェクトに変換するコンストラクターを提供するテンプレート クラス。
+A template class providing a constructor that converts a binary function object into a unary function object by binding the second argument of the binary function to a specified value.

-## <a name="syntax"></a>構文
+## <a name="syntax"></a>Syntax

 ```
 template <class Operation>